-417 RESULTS
+RESULTS

-418 Species richness
+Species richness

-Figure 5a illustrates the Range-through diversity (divRT), Sampled-in-bin diversity 419 (divSIB), and Corrected sampled-in-bin diversity (divCSIB) of species.
-During the Late 420 421 Triassic, a severe reduction of the species richness is seen from the Carnian to the Norian, 422 but in the Rhaetian, this decline is less pronounced (divRT and divCSIB) or even the values slightly increase (divSIB).
-The results indicate that the species richness in the Hettangian is 423 reduced to half of the values recorded in the Rhaetian (divRT and divSIB), although 424 425 according to (divCSIB) this reduction is much more moderate.
-The divRT and divSIB curves 426 show that in the Sinemurian the number of species grows, but to less than observed in the 427 latest Triassic.
+Figure 5a illustrates the Range-through diversity (divRT), Sampled-in-bin diversity (divSIB), and Corrected sampledin-bin diversity (divCSIB) of species.
+During the Late Triassic, a severe reduction of the species richness is seen from the Carnian to the Norian, but in the Rhaetian, this decline was less pronounced (divRT and divCSIB) or even the values slightly increased (divSIB).
+The results indicate that the species richness in the Hettangian was reduced to half of the values recorded in the Rhaetian (divRT and divSIB), although according to (divCSIB) this reduction was much more moderate.
+The divRT and divSIB curves show that in the Sinemurian the number of species grew, but to less than observed in the latest Triassic.
 This pattern is not observed in divCSIB curve, which drops from the Hettangian to the Toarcian without clear peaks in the interval.
-If we consider the 428 occurrences, the Sinemurian has a significantly higher value than the Hettangian, which 429 could be influencing the observed increase in divRT and divSIB curves.
-However, this effect 430 is not reflected in the divCSIB curve, as the latter is the least affected by sampling intensity.
-431 A decrease in species richness is documented from the Pliensbachian to the Bajocian in all 432 433 the curves, and then an increase is recorded in the Bathonian and another in the Oxfordian.
-In the Tithonian, the species richness is strikingly reduced.
-During the Jurassic, species 434 435 richness (per stage) does not reach the Late Triassic values.
+If we consider the occurrences, the Sinemurian has a significantly higher value than the Hettangian, which could be influencing the observed increase in divRT and divSIB curves.
+However, this effect is not reflected in the divCSIB curve, as the latter is the least affected by sampling intensity.
+A decrease in species richness was documented from the Pliensbachian to the Bajocian in all the curves, and then an increase was recorded in the Bathonian and another in the Oxfordian.
+In the Tithonian, the species richness was strikingly reduced.
+During the Jurassic, species richness (per age) did not reach the Late Triassic values.

-When the diversity curve is compared with the occurrences (Fig. 5b), the stages in 436 which the species richness is greater agree with those with larger number of records and 437 438 collections.
-The Pliensbachian has the highest number of occurrences; however, the 439 diversity curve slightly drops in this stage.
-Spearman's rank correlation coefficient is 0.6433087, which indicates a moderate to high positive correlation between species richness 440 and occurrences.
-The p-value equals 0.009672 (less than 0.05) which means that the 441 442 correlation is statistically significant.
-The sampling completeness shows scores higher than 0.9 in all the Jurassic stages except for the Hettangian, in which the lowest sampling 443 444 completeness is recorded.
-That the reason why the diversity decreases in this stage are less marked in CSIB metrics (Tab.
-1; Fig. 5).
-445
+When the diversity curve is compared with the occurrences (Fig. 5b), the stages in which the species richness was greater agree with those with larger number of records and collections.
+The Pliensbachian has the highest number of occurrences; however, the diversity curve slightly dropped in this stage.
+Spearman's rank correlation coefficient is 0.6433087,